 3.7.3.
-Three-game matches – If the match goes to a third game, a player form each team plays one game of Rock, Paper, Scissors and the winner is awarded the choice of serve/receive or side in the third game.
+Three-game matches – If the match goes to a third game, a player from each team plays one game of Rock, Paper, Scissors and the winner is awarded the choice of serve/receive or side in the third game.

 3.8.1.
 The four players start set up in four positions around the set, 90 degrees apart.
 Teammates are located next to each other.
 All players must start with their entire body at least 6 feet from the set.

 3.8.2.
 The established positions should be used for the duration of the match.
 Typically the positions are parallel and perpendicular to the orientation of the field.
 The positions will be indicated by a hash mark when possible.

 3.8.3.
 At the start of a game, the serving team sets their positions first and declares which player will start serving.
 Once the serving team is set, the receiving team positions their players.